 Located 15 minutes from downtown Ottawa in Cantley, Quebec, Nakkertok South has a heated ski chalet with benches and tables, and places to store your gear.
 It’s a great place to change your boots, warm-up, and socialize to meet other master skiers or club members.
 The trails at South are groomed for skating and classic skiing with a state-of-the-art Pisten Bully groomer.
 Two loops are lit at night.
 The trails at South form more or less a grid, extending for about 4 km north into the bush and slightly higher country.
 These offer enjoyable skiing, and are suitable for beginners, with the exception of a few short stretches.

 Nakkertok also has a set of trails in Val-des-Monts, with access from Hwy 366, which offer classic skiers an opportunity to explore more rugged terrain.
 Nakkertok Val-des-Monts is also the point of departure for the annual Weber Loppet and the venue for Thea’s Race in the spring.
-It also features a main chalet where you can warm up and a rental cabin for overnight stays.
+It also features a main chalet where you can warm up.
 The backcountry trails at Val-des-Monts are groomed by snowmobile track-setter for classic skiing only at present.

 Val-des-Monts’ trails are generally more challenging than those of South, but there are some nice short loops.
 Many members have never discovered what Val-des-Monts has to offer.
 The snow lasts longer, the hills are beautiful, and there are certainly some thrills.